SabbirJamal/CodeStackerFrontEnd/README.md

     npm run dev

      Go to browser abd paste the url that was achieved for bash or copy paste this url `http://localhost:3000/en`

+- there is a video on additional\video\demo.mp4.
+- it demnonstrates teh website with explanation

 #architecture overview
   ##Core Application Files (The Foundation)